keyvan-m-sadeghi/unity/README.md

 # Life is meaning over time

 This one screams it's a fact.
 It's my (current) 42: the answer to life, universe, and everything.
 I came up with it while taking a shit, I dunno, an hour ago?
 It takes different forms in my mind and regurgitates all over the place every day.
 Had me committed to a psychiatric hospital in 2011.
-It's definitely a better starting point than 42 :) but I won't surrender my 42 for anything.
+It's a less cryptic starting point than 42, but I won't surrender my 42 for anything.
 It's forever immortalized in my son's middle and last name!

 # Are you watching closely?